-1-G. Accreditation
+1-H. Accreditation

-San Antonio College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate of Arts, Associate of Science, Associate of Applied Science, and various Certificates.
+San Antonio College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate of Arts, Associate of Science, Associate of Applied Science, Bachelor of Science in Nursing (BSN), and various Certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of San Antonio College.
-Normal inquiries about the institution, such as admission requirements, financial aid, and educational programs should be addressed directly to the College and not to the Commission's office; the Commission is to be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard.
+Normal inquiries about the institution, such as admission requirements, financial aid, and educational programs should be addressed directly to the College and not to the Commission's office; the Commission is to be contacted only if there is evidence that appears to support an institution's significant noncompliance with a requirement or standard.

-1-H. Compliance with Policies and Procedures
+1-I. Compliance with Policies and Procedures